blueOkiris/bgrm/README.md

         devices=1 exclusive_caps=1 video_nr=${DEVICE_ARR[1]} max_buffers=2 \
         card_label=v4l2lo
     ```
-3. Build with `poetry build` or alternatively grab the latest release
-4. Install: `pip install dist/*.whl`
+2. Install with `pip install bgrm`

 Then, you can run:
 - Run with `python -m bgrm <options>` (use `--help` to see all options)
 - Example: `python -m bgrm -b ~/Pictures/Wallpapers/ni-skyline-wallpaper.png -w 320 -H 240 -s 2.0`

+## Build from Repo

+You can also build the package yourself from source (or grab the latest version from the releases tab)

+To do that you need the "poetry" build system.

+Run `poetry build` and install the whl from the dist/ folder